irrdnet/irrd/docs/admins/deployment.rst

     IRRd is started in the background, log output is lost.

 IRRd should be run as a non-privileged user.
-When binding to privileged ports, like 80 and 43, you can use ``setcap`` assign that user permissions to open privileged ports, e.g.::
+When binding to privileged ports, like 43 for whois, you can use ``setcap`` assign that user permissions to open privileged ports, e.g.::

     # Once, as root: